 Students are able to be a real-life scientist as our Science Ambassadors take them through the DNA extraction process.
 This helps show students that DNA is in everything, fruit, you and them!

 How does DNA work?
 Everyone has unique characteristics about their appearance, making them true individuals.
 This is done through a combination of traits determined by our DNA.
 Students are walked through the process of creating a bracelet with different colored beads that represent their unique traits and characteristics.

 Genes are a Toss Up

 This hands on activity teaches students about punnet squares as they roll the dice to determine what genetic traits their crop or offspring will have.

-We’re scientists—but what do we do every day?
-We are happy to come talk to your class or organization about what it takes to be a scientist in the agricultural industry.
+We’re scientists, sales reps, operational leaders and more—but what do we do every day?
+We are happy to come talk to your class or organization about what it takes to work in the agricultural industry.

 Genetic modification of traits has been going on for nearly 10,000 years.
 This interactive activity takes students through the process of corn breeding and the role it has played in agriculture throughout the years.